-Last Updated: February 6, 2020
+Last Updated: February 18, 2021

 CrossBorder Transactions LLC d/b/a CrossBorder Solutions (“CrossBorder”, “we”, “us”, “our” or the “Company”) is committed to respecting and protecting your privacy.
 This CrossBorder Privacy Statement (“Privacy Statement”) describes our privacy practices.
 Please read this Privacy Statement carefully to learn how we collect, use, share and otherwise process information relating to individuals (“Personal Data”), and your rights and choices regarding our processing of your Personal Data.

-Personal Data” is information that, directly or indirectly, identifies you or another individual and which may include: name, title, company name, expertise, postal address, telephone number, email address, browser and device information (including IP Address), and information collected through cookies and other similar technologies.
-If you submit any Personal Data relating to other people to us or to our service providers in connection with the Site, you represent that you have the authority to do so and to permit us to use the information in accordance with this Privacy Notice.“
+“Personal Data” is information that, directly or indirectly, identifies you or another individual and which may include: name, title, company name, expertise, postal address, telephone number, email address, browser and device information (including IP Address), and information collected through cookies and other similar technologies.
+If you submit any Personal Data relating to other people to us or to our service providers in connection with the Site, you represent that you have the authority to do so and to permit us to use the information in accordance with this Privacy Statement.

-Other Information or Other Data” is any information or data that does not and cannot be used to reveal your identity or that of another individual, such as information which has been fully and permanently anonymized and aggregated”.
+“Other Information” or “Other Data” is any information or data that does not and cannot be used to reveal your identity or that of another individual, such as information which has been fully and permanently anonymized and aggregated.
 We use this information to facilitate our operation of the Site and for other purposes described below.